DuckAssistBot

 Top page categories crawled

-Sum of every ai search index we have public stats on.
+Sum of every live-fetch ai we have public stats on.
 Compare to DuckAssistBot's individual trend above to see if it's pulling ahead of its category or falling behind.

 Crawl-to-click ratio